How to Cut Down a Tree Safely: Guide to Tree Felling

 Chainsaw cutting into a tree trunk, demonstrating safe tree felling

-The position of the back cut relative to the wedge cut is another area where mistakes commonly occur.
-If the back cut is too high, it can compromise the hinge’s effectiveness, whereas a cut too low can prevent the tree from falling as intended.
-The back cut should be parallel to and slightly above the wedge cut, ensuring that the hinge functions correctly.
-It’s crucial to line up the back cut properly and to monitor its progress, stopping when the tree begins to lean or crack, indicating the commencement of the fall.
+Positioning the back cut correctly is critical for a safe and controlled tree fall.
+If the back cut is too high, it can weaken the hinge, reducing its ability to guide the tree.
+Conversely, a back cut that’s too low can prevent the tree from falling as intended.
+The back cut should always be parallel to and slightly above the wedge cut to maintain the hinge’s effectiveness.
+As you make the cut, monitor the tree closely—when it starts to lean or crack, stop cutting, as this signals the fall is beginning.

 Advanced Techniques and Safety Measures